tobiasbp/math-problem-api/README.md

 This API wraps the Python package [_math-problem-generator_](https://github.com/tobiasbp/math-problem-generator).

 See the documentation, and try out the latest versions of the API:
-* Development (Deployed on any oush to main branch): https://math-problem-api-dev.deta.dev/docs
+* Development (Deployed on any push to main branch): https://math-problem-api-dev.deta.dev/docs
 * Production (Deployed on release): https://math-problem-api-prod.deta.dev/docs